Tui Project: decommissioning the Tui oil field

-The decommissioning will involve multiple stages, from monitoring, demobilisation, through to decommissioning.
-The work will be subject to a tender process and will be procured using the usual tender mechanisms for NZ Government contracts.
-It is likely that a number of tenders will be offered during the multiple phases of the decommissioning project.
+The project will involve multiple stages, from monitoring, demobilisation, through to decommissioning.
+The works will be procured in accordance with Government Procurement rules.
+It is likely that a number of tenders will be offered during the multiple phases of the project.

-MBIE expects that the eventual decommissioning of the Tui assets will be fully outsourced by way of a transparent open market procurement process, and the successful contractor will then be responsible for delivering the finished product.
+MBIE expects that the eventual decommissioning of the Tui assets will be fully outsourced by way of an open market procurement process, and the successful contractor will then be responsible for delivering the finished product.

-When it is available, details of tenders related to the Tui decommissioning work will be available here:
+When they are available, details of tenders related to the Tui decommissioning work will be available here:

 Procurement information will be updated on this page as new opportunities are offered.